 Contact details for Craven District Council can be found here: https://www.cravendc.gov.uk/contact-craven-district-council/.

 Contact details for Harrogate Borough Council can be found here: https://www.harrogate.gov.uk/contactus.

 There are also parish and town councils.
 They are the most local level of government.
 They are independent but work closely with both Government and district councils.

-As your MP I can ask that your views are taken into account in planning decisions, but I cannot instruct or influence councillors making the decisions, as this is a council matter.
+Your MP can ask that your views are taken into account in planning decisions, but cannot instruct or influence councillors making the decisions, as this is a council matter.

 MPs are unable to intervene in private disputes with neighbours or employers, nor help to settle family arguments.
 They also cannot interfere with decisions made in court or offer legal advice.

-Because of his role as a Government Minister, Julian does not speak in or stage debates, he does not table questions, sign Early Day Motions or present Private Member’s Bills or petitions.
-Julian will continue to represent all his constituents by raising their concerns with the relevant agency or government department.
+Julian will represent all his constituents by raising their concerns with the relevant agency or government department.
 Members of Parliament are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them at the General Election or not.